Dot-Stuff/flxanimate/README.md

 ## 1. By haxelib:

-normally, haxelib tries (but sometimes fails) to be the most stable version of it.
+Normally, haxelib tries (but sometimes fails) to be the most stable version of it.

 You can download it by typing:
 ```